Search here...

 October: Lots of Lolland, Falster and Berlin

-I started the month with a weekend at home with my family and a surprise visit from A. Back on Lolland, life followed its usual course.
+I started the month with a weekend at home with my family and a surprise visit from my partner.
+Back on Lolland, life followed its usual course.
 I spent the weekends adventuring; I went on a Saturday hike to the village of Gedesby and Bøtøskoven, a forest on Falster’s southeast coast which is known for having “wild” horses.
 I went on a combined bike ride and run to the lighthouse at Hyllekrog, a picturesque headland.
 I biked 49 kilometres along Sundruten, taking me along the sound that separates Lolland and Falster, and I went for a walk with Modig to my two favourite villages in southern Lolland, Sædinge and Nebbelunde.

 Towards the end of the month, my younger brother came to visit to get a glimpse of my life here on Lolland.
 It was wonderful to show him everything I love about my life on the island.
 We explored a local abandoned supermarket, took the dogs for a walk through an autumnal forest to the brewery at Krenkerup Castle, hiked with the dogs to the lighthouse at Hyllekrog, took a walk through the medieval town of Maribo, and visited Dodekalitten, Lolland’s most famous sight.